LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 1. Switch to the "Visual" tab, and click on the "Transform - ApplyMapping" node.
    In the properties bar on the right, switch to the "Node Properties" tab and change the "Node Type" to "Spark SQL".
-1. Staying within the properties bar, switch to the "Transform" tab, and paste in your SQL query from above into the "Code Block" box.
+1. Switch to the "Transform" tab paste in your SQL query from above into the "Code Block" box.
+   The Spark SQL executor will only accept a single SQL query, and that query mustn't have a trailing semicolon.
-1. Change the value of "Spark SQL aliases" to `liberator_permit_renewals`, and make sure your SQL query inside of the "Code Block" is also using this table name.
+1. Change the value of "Spark SQL aliases" to `liberator_permit_renewals`, and remove any usage of a database prefix `dataplatform-stg-liberator-landing-zone` from the SQL query inside of the "Code Block".
-   If your query joined multiple data sources, each table would need a "Data Source", linked to the "Spark SQL" node.
+   If your query joined multiple tables, each table would need a distinct "Data Source" linked to the "Spark SQL" node.
 1. Click the __Save__ button, followed by the __Run__ button.
 1. Click on the "Runs" tab, and follow the progress of your job.
-1. Once finished, the job should fail with an error message similar to this
+1. Once finished, the job might fail with an error message similar to this
 ```shell
 AnalysisException: "
   Undefined function: 'date_parse'.